Articles / Weather Channel Timeline (1994-1999)

 P. Allen Smith, a gardening expert (who never seems to get dirty), premieres in special features on the network.

-Heather Tesch, Paul Goodloe, Carl Parker, and Nick Walker.
+Heather Tesch, Paul Goodloe, Carl Parker, John Scala, and Nick Walker.

 Storm expert arrivals